iotaledger/susee-streams-poc/README.md

   * Low processing capabilities<br>
     Following applies to all workflows (*Initialization*, *Sensor Processing*, *Add/Remove Subscriber*):
-    Due to the low processing capabilities the sensor does not send the streams packages to the tangle directly but sends the packages to the *Tangle Proxy*.
+    Due to the low processing capabilities the sensor does not send the streams packages to the tangle directly but sends the packages to the *IOTA Bridge*.
 This way it does not need to process the adaptive POW.<br>
-    Streams packages coming from the tangle are also received via the *Tangle Proxy*.
+    Streams packages coming from the tangle are also received via the *IOTA Bridge*.
   * The current *ESP32 Sensor* POC uses the Rust standard library.
 This means `no_std` is not used for the Rust implementation.
 Currently there is no need to use a supplementary C++ implementation of parts of the streams library.
     The curent POC is based on a FreeRTOS adoption provided by Espressif